RIM rebrands as BlackBerry; launches nifty new devices

 "I don't think that RIM will return to its glory days," said Charles Golvin, analyst at Forrester Research.
 "Success for them looks like staunching the bleeding and clawing back a percentage or point or two of market share."

 Announcements about pricing so far have been in line with expectations.
-U.S. carrier Verizon Wireless (VZ.N) said the phone would cost $199 for a two-year contract, while Canada's Rogers Communications (RCIb.TO) is quoting C$149 for certain three-year plans.
+U.S. carrier Verizon Wireless said the phone would cost $199 for a two-year contract, while Canada's Rogers Communications is quoting C$149 ($150) for certain three-year plans.

 GLITZY LAUNCH